Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Automated Terminal Operation Simulation

 \subsection{Inverse Optimal Planning}

 We provide a brief introduction of the inverse optimal planning framework here \citep{tolstaya2019inverse}.
-This work aims to automate terminal-area air traffic control procedures through imitation learning from historical air traffic data.
+This work aims to automate terminal-area air traffic control procedures through imitation learning from historical air traffic data, specifically FlightAware arrival recordings at Seattle--Tacoma International Airport (KSEA) on 11--13 January 2016, provided as GPS (WGS-84) waypoints at roughly 30-second intervals and converted to a local east-north-up Cartesian frame for training \citep{tolstaya2019inverse}.
 The aircraft trajectories are represented by state vectors $\mathbf{s}(t) = [x(t), y(t), z(t), \psi(t)]$, which include three-dimensional spatial coordinates and aircraft heading angles, as well as control inputs $\mathbf{u}(t) = [u_z(t), u_\psi(t)]$, describing the vertical climb/descent rates and horizontal turning rates, respectively.
 The path optimization thus have the following formulation,

 The arrival trajectory planning problem is formulated as minimizing the total path cost $C(\varsigma)$ from an initial state $\mathbf{s}_0$ to the goal state $\mathbf{s}_g$ (i.e., the runway).
 The cost function represents two primary considerations, (i) minimizing the total traveled distance (equivalent to time); (ii) adhering to a learned cost function $J(\mathbf{s}(t))$, derived from historical arrival flight track data.
 This learned cost function encapsulates implicit human decision-making behaviors, operational preferences, and safety constraints.
 The state dynamics, $\mathbf{s}(t) = (\cos(\psi), \sin(\psi), u_z(t), u_\psi(t))$, capture the horizontal aircraft heading ($\psi$), the vertical motion rate ($u_z(t)$), and the horizontal turning rate ($u_\psi(t)$).
 Boundary conditions enforce that the trajectory begins at the initial state $s(t_0) = s_0$ and reaches exactly the goal state $s(T) = s_g$.
 Control inputs $u(t)$ are bounded by allowable operational constraints $u(t)\in U$.